GenesisFR/HowToBecomeGoodAtShooters/README.md

 - raid bosses are immune to some status effects
 - Shock: mobs kneel for the duration of the shock, robotics can still move but are unable to use their abilities
 - status effects cannot be refreshed, you have to wait until one ends before being able to apply the same one again
-- when applying a status effect, everything that was active when it was applied is baked into it (skill tier, skill damage, status effects and related talents like Perpetuation)
+- when applying a status effect, everything that was active when it was applied is baked into it (skill tier, skill damage, status effects and related talents like Perpetuation) and will define how much damage each tick will be doing, along with the real-time amount of DTA/DTH you have
 - you're immune for about one second between applications of the same status effect, giving you a short window of time to use your skills

 ### Summit